wiktorkielar/movies-manager/server/movies-mananger/README.md

    `title=[string]` , where:

-   * Title cannot be missing.
+   * title cannot be missing.
-   * Title cannot be empty.
+   * title cannot be empty.
-   * Title must contain at least 3 characters.
+   * title must contain at least 3 characters.
-   * Title must contain no more than 50 characters.
+   * title must contain no more than 50 characters.
-   * Title must contain only letters.
+   * title must contain only letters.

    `rating=[number]` , where:

-   * Rating cannot be missing.
+   * rating cannot be missing.
-   * Rating must have minimum value of 1.
+   * rating must have minimum value of 1.
-   * Rating must have maximum value of 10.
+   * rating must have maximum value of 10.

     `director=[string]` , where:

-   * Director cannot be missing.
+   * director cannot be missing.
-   * Director cannot be empty.
+   * director cannot be empty.
-   * Director can contain both letters and whitespaces.
+   * director can contain both letters and whitespaces.
-   * Director cannot contain whitespaces alone.
+   * director cannot contain whitespaces alone.

    `actors=[Array[string]]` , where:

-   * Actor cannot be missing.
+   * actor cannot be missing.
-   * Actor cannot be empty.
+   * actor cannot be empty.
-   * Actor can contain both letters and whitespaces.
+   * actor can contain both letters and whitespaces.
-   * Actor cannot contain whitespaces alone.
+   * actor cannot contain whitespaces alone.

 * **Success Response:**